openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/05-accessing-the-swagger-document.md

 ``curl http://mypeopleservice-fuselab.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/people-service/api-docs``{{execute}}

-Your output should look similar to that one presente below:
+Your output should look similar to that one presented below:

 ```
 {